• Skip to main content

 Jump to Recipe Print Recipe

 How often can you have restaurant quality steak?
-Do it whenever you want at home with this recipe.
+Whenever you want at home with this recipe.
+We’ll show you how to cook steak in a pan at home that’s restaurant quality, and delicious!

 Filet mignons are the easiest to cook at home, because they’re the most tender.
 Ribeye is great too, though.
 This recipe is great for all steak cuts!
 If you need to do some steak reading, check out this article that explains the difference in each cut.
 It’s pretty informative and will help you when you’re grocery shopping for some beef.